 Assuming that the British would attack from the harbor, New Yorkers originally built forts along the waterfront at the southern end of Manhattan.
 When the British attacked from Long Island and Connecticut instead, New Yorkers realized that they weren’t prepared to defend northern or eastern Manhattan.
 To compensate for this oversight, new forts were hastily built in Harlem in the area now known as Morningside Heights.
 Blockhouse No. 1, as the Central Park blockhouse was called, is the only one that has survived.

 The blockhouse’s uneven stonework is evidence of the urgency with which it was built.
 General Joseph Swift recruited volunteers from all walks of life to help build the fort.
 Columbia College students, firemen, butchers, and Free Masons were some of the men who pitched in.
 The volunteers even brought their own materials.
 This accounts for the variety of different stones used in the construction, including Manhattan schist and red sandstone.
 You can see the uneven work and various stones in the rare photograph of the inside of the blockhouse above.
-This photo was taken by Untapped New York Tour Guide Beth Goffe, the leader of our Hidden Gems of Central Park’s North End tours.
-The blockhouse is not open to the public.

 The blockhouse of Central Park consisted of a two-story bunker and a sunken wooden platform with a revolving turret for a cannon.
 You can see the small gunports soldiers used to keep an eye out for the British.
 At the height of its use, over 2,000 militiamen were stationed within its tight quarters.
 Construction was finally complete in 1814, days before the Treaty of Ghent marked an end to the war.
 None of the Harlem forts ever saw action.